Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

 \subsection{Barcodes and Persistence Diagrams}

-The persistence of the data is encoded in parameterizations of homology groups known as {\em barcodes}: collections of intervals which correspond to the lifetimes of topological features.
-The left endpoint of a bar is the \emph{birth time} of an element in $\mbox{PH}_*({\mathcal K})$ and can be thought of as the value of $t$ where this element appears for the first time.
-Conversely, the right endpoint of a bar is the \emph{death time} and represents the value of $t$ where an element vanishes, or merges with another existing element.
+The persistence of the data is encoded in parameterizations of homology groups known as {\em barcodes}---collections of intervals corresponding to the lifetimes of topological features.
+The left endpoint of a bar is the \emph{birth time} of an element in $\mbox{PH}_*({\mathcal K})$ and can be thought of as the value of $s$ where this element appears for the first time.
+Conversely, the right endpoint of a bar is the \emph{death time} and represents the value of $s$ where an element vanishes, or merges with another existing element.
+The convention in studying merging features is to retain and treat the feature that appeared first as if it were continuing its existence beyond the merge event.

-Figure \ref{Fig_S5} illustrates the idea behind persistent homology and provides an example of a barcode \cite{Ghrist2008}.
+Figure \ref{Fig_S6} illustrates the idea behind persistent homology and provides an example of a barcode \cite{Ghrist2008}.
 In this example, $\epsilon$ corresponds to the filtration parameter value.
 The filtration is illustrated in the upper panels in the evolution of the simplicial complex in terms of vertices, edges, and faces that are formed with the progression of $\epsilon$.
 Here, the $H_0$ homology captures connected components; $H_1$ captures cycles whose boundaries are formed by edges between vertices; and $H_2$ captures cycles with boundaries formed by faces.
-The dashed lines extending from the panels capture instances of the filtration link to the bars representing the topological features at particular values of $\epsilon$.
-As $\epsilon$ progresses, we see connected components merge, cycles that form, and then fill up.
+The dashed lines extending from the panels capture instances of the filtration, and link to the bars representing the topological features at particular values of $\epsilon$.
+As $\epsilon$ progresses, we see connected components merge, cycles form, and fill up.
 The barcode summarizes the lifetimes of all topological features, classified by their homology groups, in this process.
-Two notable characteristics are the single connected component that persists, represented by the long $H_0$ bar, and the single $H_2$ bar representing the cycle bounded by faces.
-This suggests that the simplicial complex is a discretization of a torus.